 Occasionally, students may find they have made an unsuitable choice for a variety of reasons.
-There is a course change window for new students from the beginning of the academic year to Friday 11th October.
-Any request for a course change outside of this window will only be considered in exceptional circumstances.
+There is a course change window for new students from the beginning of the academic year to Friday 10th October.
+Any request for a course change outside of this window will only be considered in exceptional circumstances and can only be considered by a member of the senior leadership team.